ydb-platform/ydb/ydb/docs/en/core/concepts/async-replication.md

 When you drop an asynchronous replication instance:

-* Streams of changes are deleted in the source tables.
+* Changefeeds are deleted in the source tables.
 * The source tables are unlocked, and you can add and delete columns again.
 * Optionally, all replicas are deleted.
 * Asynchronous replication instance is deleted.